Rohan-Khatik222/chatbot-MSU/README.md

-# Chatbot Deployment with Flask and JavaScript
+# Chatbot Deployment with Flask and Python

+# Build a chatbot assistant for my university